adamsilver/forms/manuscript/development/03-Radio-Checkbox-Group.md

 		</fieldset>
 	</div>

-I> ## Important
-I>
-I> The `id` attribute value of the first control in the group, matches the `name` attribute value.
-This is essential for the client-side validation as we will see later.
+The `id` attribute value of the first control in the group, matches the `name` attribute value.
+This is essential for the client-side and server-side validation because the server only knows about the name (not the id).
+And because the error summary links to to the first input in the group.